Tobie Goedewaagen: Early life

 Goedewaagen was born in Amsterdam on 15 March 1895.
 He was the elder of two sons born to the banker Cornelis Tobie Goedewaagen, the founder of the Incasso Bank, and Anna Bakker.
-Tobie had a comfortable upbringing, completing his primary studies in Utrecht and Hilversum.
-After finishing secondary school, he attempted to study Dutch literature in Amsterdam.
+Tobie had a comfortable upbringing, completing his studies in Utrecht and Hilversum.
+After finishing secondary school, he attempted to study Dutch literature in Amsterdam and published in De Gids.
+Later, he spent time in Blaricum, where he networked with artists.
+In his biography, Goedewaagen described the period between 1918 and 1921 as his "Sturm und Drang years", wherein he sought answers and received disappointment.

-Ultimately, however, Goedewaagen was dissatisfied with the subject.
-He thus transferred to Utrecht University, where he studied philosophy under Bernard Jan Hendrik Ovink.
-He also began studying the classical languages.
+Ultimately, Goedewaagen was dissatisfied with literature.
+Having received an introduction to the teachings of Baruch Spinoza through his mother and her friend Johannes Diderik Bierens de Haan, he transferred to Utrecht University.
+There, he studied philosophy under Bernard Jan Hendrik Ovink, as well as the classical languages.
 In 1923, Goedewaagen defended his doctoral thesis, De logische rechtvaardiging der zedelijkheid bij Fichte, Schelling en Hegel (The Logical Justification of Morality by Fichte, Schelling, and Hegel), and graduated with honours.
+In later years, he expanded his writings to include the works of Friedrich Nietzsche.

-Within two years, Goedewaagen was delivering private lectures on post-Kantian philosophy at Utrecht University; he delivered a public lecture on philosophy and worldviews on 8 October 1928.
-During this period, he established the Society for Critical Philosophy and, in 1931, became the editor of the Tijdschrift voor Wijsbegeerte (later ANTW).
-He contested Utrecht University's philosophy professorship when Ovink stepped down in 1932, but was unsuccessful.
+Within two years, Goedewaagen was delivering private lectures on post-Kantian philosophy at Utrecht University; he delivered his first public lecture on philosophy and worldviews on 8 October 1925.
+During this period, he established the Society for Critical Philosophy and, in 1931, became editor of the Tijdschrift voor Wijsbegeerte (later ANTW).
+He was a candidate for Utrecht University's philosophy professorship when Ovink stepped down in 1932, but not appointed.

-Goedewaagen began developing an interest in politics.
+Goedewaagen began developing an interest in politics, and through his friend P. H. Ritter, became closer to anti-democratic groups in the Netherlands in the 1920s.
 Believing that the Netherlands was in a decline, he joined the Alliance for National Reconstruction in 1933.
 Through his readings, he became familiar with the eugenics practised in Nazi Germany, and became a fervent anti-Semite.
-He met with Anton Mussert, the leader of the National Socialist Movement in the Netherlands (NSB), in 1936, and in 1938 he travelled through Nazi Germany with Robert van Genechten to learn from the Nazi institutions.
+He came to see the rise of national socialism, as well as the rejection of egalitarian humanism, as justified by Hegelian philosophy.
+Goedewaagen met with Anton Mussert, the leader of the National Socialist Movement in the Netherlands (NSB), in 1936, and in 1938 he travelled through Nazi Germany with Robert van Genechten to learn from the Nazi institutions.

 In line with these beliefs, in 1937 Goedewaagen stepped down from the editorial board of the ANTW and resigned from the Society for Critical Philosophy.
 Instead, he began contributing to the Nieuw-Nederland, an NSB publication.
-By 1938, he had become an editor of the weekly magazine De Waag.
+By 1938, he had begun working with the weekly magazine De Waag.
+(Note: Groeneveld (2013) writes that he was an editor, while Berkel (2013) describes him as working freelance.)
 He was made editor-in-chief in early May 1940.
-Two days after Germany invaded the Netherlands on 10 May, Goedewaagen was arrested.
+Two days after Germany invaded the Netherlands on 10 May, Goedewaagen was arrested by the Dutch.